 First, do no harm.
 Hygiene awareness in medical facilities

-I found myself in the unfortunate position recently of having a close family member require an emergency medical procedure, and I went through a number of stages after I had received the news.
+I recently found myself in the unfortunate position recently of having a close family member require an emergency medical procedure, and I processed a number of emotions after I received the news.

 First, there was some shock and disbelief that someone that seemed 100% healthy a minute ago was no longer so.
-Then there was denial; did the Surgeon really assess the situation properly?
-I then moved onto emotional preparation, in order to support this person and my relatives in the best way possible.
-And then there was the day of the actual procedure, spent anxiously sitting next to the phone, waiting for news.
-And finally, daily check-ins to find out about progress, expert opinions and whether there was anything further I could do to support.
+Then there was denial; did the surgeon really assess the situation properly?
+I then moved onto emotional preparation, in order to support my family in the best way possible.
+And then there was the day of the actual procedure, anxiously spent sitting next to the phone, waiting for news.
+And finally, daily check-ins to find out about progress, expert opinions, and whether there was anything further I could do to help.

-Whilst visiting my relative in the high care unit of the hospital it struck me that we put a lot of faith in – and focus on – good hygiene practices in these situations.
-These practices are of critical importance to keep patients – who have just gone through life saving procedures – safe, but they also keep our specialists, nurses, surgeons and ourselves out of harm’s way.
+While visiting my relative in the high-care unit of the hospital it struck me that we put a lot of faith in – and focus on – good hygiene practices in healthcare environments.
+These hygiene practices are of critical importance to keep patients – who may have just gone through life saving procedures – safe, but they also keep our specialists, nurses, surgeons, and ourselves healthy and well.

-Sitting in the waiting area I reviewed Nicole’s recent post on the evolution of hygiene practices and how far we have come through the history of hygiene and medical practices.
-Although our Medical Professionals can’t guarantee a speedy recovery for everyone, good hygiene practices have helped the profession save more lives post-operatively than was ever possible previously, by reducing cross contamination.
+Sitting in the waiting area I reviewed one of our recent posts on the evolution of hygiene practices and how far we’ve come.
+Although our medical professionals can’t guarantee a speedy recovery for everyone, good hygiene practices have helped the profession save more lives post-operatively than was ever possible – by reducing cross contamination.

 (Yes, I’m probably overreacting, but this is what a world class hygiene provider trains you to be aware of, and you can’t forget about it even in personal, stressful situations.
 If anything, the obsession intensifies).